Bevan0/bevan-transfer/README.md

 ## Installation

-Run `python setup.py install` to install the program; there are no dependencies.
+Run `python setup.py install` to install the program; setuptools will automatically install Click if it is not installed.
 The command `bevan-transfer` should become available in your CLI.

 ## Usage